 Over 20 English-language teachers fear their jobs are gone

-Teachers at Grafton College were not paid this weekend and owners not responding
+Teachers in Grafton College were not paid this weekend and owners not responding

 Grafton College in Portobello, Dublin.
 Photograph: Nick Bradshaw

-More than 20 teachers, many with children, fear their jobs have been axed without notice just weeks before Christmas after their monthly salaries were not paid over the weekend.
+More than 20 teachers, many with children, fear their jobs are gone, just weeks before Christmas after their monthly salaries were not paid over the weekend.

 Emergency plans are being drawn up to send up to 500 foreign students who were being taught English at Grafton College in Portobello, Dublin, to other private language schools in the city as attempts to contact its London-based owner failed.

+He said it appeared that the school had shut.
 “Teachers have tried to contact the owners and senior management, and their phone calls and emails are not being responded to.
-That’s as much as we know at the moment, but it appears the school has been shut down.”
+That’s as much as we know at the moment.”

-Mr Hassey said the teachers are fearful for their futures and how they will financially cope over the coming weeks.
+Mr Hassey said the teachers were fearful for their futures and how they would financially cope over the coming weeks.

 “It is three or four weeks before Christmas, and they are effectively now out of a job,” he said.
 “They have no idea what is going to happen, no idea if the wages they are owed will be paid.
 A lot of these teachers have children – it is not good.
 It is really worrying.”